Technical Glazing Terms

 If a gable end window is integrated on the top floor of a multi-floor building, using floor to ceiling glass makes a dynamic impact.

 Opt for a frameless design for the most seamless, sleek finish.
-IQ have developed our own in-house systems to ensure steel supports and fixings are completely concealed, delivering flawless results.
+IQ has developed its own in-house systems to ensure steel supports and fixings are completely concealed, delivering flawless results.

 The ability to install these solutions with no visible framework enables us to match an existing building structure.